 - Differentiate between authorized and unauthorized insurers and describe the penalties for unlawful transactions.

-In practice, these laws affect nearly every action a producer takes—from how premiums are collected and held in trust, to how claims are presented and resolved.
+In day-to-day work, these laws affect nearly every action you take as a producer - from how you collect premiums and hold funds in trust to how you present and resolve claims.
 A clear understanding of Colorado’s insurance statutes helps you:

 - Conduct business ethically and legally,